ADD CONDITION

 Postmarketing Experience

-In postmarketing surveillance, additional information has been gathered regarding the safety profile of the product.
-Healthcare professionals and patients are encouraged to report any adverse events or concerns related to the use of the product.
-Reports can be made by calling 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST. This information contributes to the ongoing assessment of the product's safety and efficacy in the general population.
+Adverse events have been reported voluntarily and through surveillance programs.
+Healthcare professionals and patients are encouraged to report any adverse events to the designated contact number, 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST. This reporting helps to enhance the understanding of the product's safety profile in the postmarketing setting.

 Patient Counseling